-An early childhood surrounded by books and educational toys will leave positive...– ~The Guardian, “Childhood stimulation key to brain development, study finds” (via reborn-pure)
+“An early childhood surrounded by books and educational toys will leave positive fingerprints on a person’s brain well into their late teens, a two-decade-long research study has shown.”—~The Guardian, “Childhood stimulation key to brain development, study finds” (via reborn-pure)

 I’m typically quiet.
 Why?
 Well, for starters, it usually invites a host of negative or critical comments on my own work, which engenders the type of “sour grapes” responses that make me look jealous of others’ success.
 This in turn can make it quite easy for anyone, close colleagues and acquaintances included, to conclude that Ben Rimes is a rather crotchety, pessimistic, jerk that would rather whine about others than rise to the occasion.
 I suppose that today, I’ll have to accept those likely outcomes, as this weekend a number of musings, thoughts, and ramblings came together for me.
 Here are a few of my growing concerns with the mainstream education blogging space.

 I would describe Chromebooks as computers for people who only use computers to visit websites.
 When you consider that you can now use websites to edit graphics and video, they aren’t as limited as they seem to be at first glance.

 Contrary to much published research, a regression analysis of time spent on homework and the final class grade found no substantive difference in grades between students who complete homework and those who do not.

-It’s an universal law: intolerance is the first sign of an inadequate education.
+“It’s an universal law: intolerance is the first sign of an inadequate education.
 An ill-educated person behaves with arrogant impatience, whereas truly profound education breeds humility.”